arlukin/arlukin.github.io/posts/business/_posts/2011-05-07-business-ideas.md

   program/Bittorrent-downloader/Programmering editor/Projecthandling
   system/Advertisement page(ebay/blocket)

-## Things I probably wouldn’t use myself
+## Things I probably wouldn't use myself

 * Find a page with many hits, to see what other people are interested in.
 Possible to create a new businesses around that?